 Thus, we had decided that we would concentrate our efforts on observing the processions, whilst the vicar general was present amongst the people.
 Captain Salazar's men were occupied with the processions, but there were reinforcements brought in from the neighbouring villages to assist the Civil Guard of Seville.
 We had pondered with our perspicacious cognition, what 'La Sange' would do next.
 Bonheur was convinced that they would strike during one of the processions, but we did not have a valid profile of their possible victim yet.
 That concise viability of information was not developed enough to our satisfaction.

 I could not dismiss the bell tower known as La Giralda of the Seville Cathedral, where the cardinal was viciously murdered.
-If the cardinal, a man with tremendous influence in French politics and religious affairs, was killed, then who could be the next victim of ‘La Sange’ that held any significance of power or peril to them.
+If the cardinal, a man with tremendous influence in French politics and religious affairs, was killed, then who could be the next victim of 'La Sange' that held any significance of power or peril to them.
 There were so many disputatious themes, within the church that could easily irk the addle-pated minds of religious zealots.
-This is, when the pragmaticism of our minds began to enhance the exploratory cause of ‘La Sange’, as we wondered, about that next victim.
-We forsook at that moment, the theoretical or ideological differences of the organisation and instead, united our nous and judiciousness efficiently.
+This is, when the pragmaticism of our minds began to enhance the exploratory cause of 'La Sange', as we had wondered, about that next victim.
+We forsook at that moment, the theoretical or ideological differences of the organisation.
+Instead we had united our nous and judiciousness efficiently.